-If a class has a field and a method of the same name then by default the field will be resolved, unless the element has a child cparameters element, in which case it is resolved as a method.
+If a class has a field and a method of the same name then by default the field will be resolved.
+The exception is if the element has a child <parameters> element, in which case it is resolved as a method.

-6.6.
+21.6.
 Configuring the bean constructor